University of Michigan Dearborn Online MBA Cost, Requirements, Ranking and More

 - Work Experience: No previous work experience is required

 - Language: Official TOEFL scores are required.
-A minimum required a score of 560 on the paper-based test, 84 on the internet based test (TOEFL)
+A minimum required a score of 560 on the paper-based test, 84 on the internet-based test (TOEFL)

 Class Profile and Potential Salary

-- Average undergraduate GPA is 3.4
+- The average undergraduate GPA is 3.4

 - 6.3 years or above of average working experience